sushmakalvakuntla/Update-ReadMe/README.md

 Create or Modify the react components by following the [Style Guidelines](https://github.com/airbnb/javascript/tree/master/react).

-After creating or modifying the react components in react-wood-duck/src To Compile,
+After creating or modifying the react components in react-wood-duck/src compile the src code as,

 	npm run prepublish